Haagerup property and group-invariant percolation: Applications to Concrete Examples of Haagerup Groups

+In this case the construction is ergodic (see e.g.~\cite[Remark 2.8]{R98}), hence using Proposition~\ref{prop:ConsequenceVanishingTPF} we may add to the statement of Theorem~\ref{theorem-InfManyInfClusters} the condition that $\mathbb P$ has infinitely many infinite clusters a.s.
+In the planar case, it is also possible to prove this using \cite[Theorem 3.1]{BS01} and either the hyperbolic geometry or the Harris-FKG inequality for the Poisson process.

-\begin{remark} Theorem \ref{theorem-InfManyInfClusters} applies to planar Cayley graphs of nonamenable one-ended groups.
+\begin{remark}[\bf Co-Compact Fuchsian Groups] Theorem~\ref{theorem-InfManyInfClusters} applies to planar Cayley graphs of nonamenable one-ended groups.
 In particular it applies to the examples considered by Lalley \cite{L98,L01}, namely planar Cayley graphs of co-compact Fuchsian groups.
 For these groups, it was shown in \cite{BS01,L98} that Bernoulli bond percolation exhibits a double phase transition.
 In this sense, these groups behave quite differently from infinitely ended ones, which all have uniqueness threshold $p_u=1$.
-With respect to general invariant bond percolations, this difference between one-ended and infinitely-ended nonamenable planar Cayley graphs disappears in the sense that there exist invariant percolations with marginals arbitrarily close to $1$ but with infinitely many infinite clusters a.s. \end{remark}

-\begin{example} We specialize Example \ref{example-IsomHn} to the setting of the hyperbolic plane: Consider a co-compact Fuchsian group $\Gamma$.
-Recall that there exists a compact fundamental polygon $T\subset\H_2$ for $\Gamma$, i.e.\ a compact, connected subset, bounded by finitely many geodesics and such that the translates $\{gT\}_{g\in\Gamma}$ tesselate $\H_2$.
+With respect to general invariant bond percolations, this difference between one-ended and infinitely-ended nonamenable planar Cayley graphs disappears in the sense that there exist invariant percolations with marginals arbitrarily close to $1$ but with infinitely many infinite clusters a.s.
+We may also point out that for co-compact Fuchsian groups more refined estimates of the exponential decay in Theorem~\ref{theorem-InfManyInfClusters} are available.
+More precisely, consider a co-compact Fuchsian group $\Gamma$ and recall that there exists a compact fundamental polygon $T\subset\H_2$ for $\Gamma$, i.e.\ a compact, connected subset, bounded by finitely many geodesics and such that the translates $\{gT\}_{g\in\Gamma}$ tesselate $\H_2$.
 In particular there are finitely many group elements for which $gT$ and $T$ intersect.
-These are called {\em side-pairing transformations} and constitute a generating set for $\Gamma$.
+These are called side-pairing transformations and constitute a generating set for $\Gamma$.
 Let $\skrig$ be the corresponding Cayley graph, which can be identified with the dual graph of the tiling $\{gT\}$.
 Since the tiling is locally finite, we have that for every radius $r>0$, there exists a constant $0<D(r)<\infty$ such that no hyberbolic ball of radius $r$ intersects more than $D(r)$ tiles.
 Now pick $z_0\in T\setminus\partial T$ and set $\rho\coloneqq \inf_{g,h\in\Gamma} d(gz_0,hz_0)$.
 It follows by elementary arguments that